Michael Beary (jockey)

 Michael Beary was an Irish flat racing jockey, who won four British Classics and eight Irish Classics in a career that spanned from the 1910s to the 1950s.
 He was Irish Champion Jockey in 1920.
+The Racing Post ranked him the 13th greatest jockey of the 20th Century.

 Early life

 Beary was born on 9 December 1894 (although some sources list 1896) in Clonmel, County Tipperary, into a racing and hunting family.
 He was the second son of John Beary, clerk of the Clonmel union, and Hannah (née Skeahan).

 Riding career

 Beary began his apprenticeship with Colonel MacCabe in Ireland.
 In 1912, he moved to England to become apprentice to Atty Persse in Stockbridge, Hampshire, where he came under the tuition of the stable jockey Steve Donoghue.
 His first win was on Hainesby at Bath in 1913, although he had to stowaway in the back of Donoghue's car to get there as the head lad had refused permission for him to leave the yard.
 Shortly afterwards, he returned to Ireland to complete his apprenticeship with Curragh trainer J. J. Parkinson.
 There, his first winner came in 1914, and his first major win was on Banshee in the Phoenix Plate of 1916.
 Soon after, he began a series of Irish Classic victories, starting with three consecutive Irish Oaks - Snow Maiden in 1919, Place Royale in 1920 and The Kiwi in 1921.
 In the process, he became Irish Champion Jockey in 1920.

 On his return to England, he quickly revealed himself as "a brilliant horseman".
 His first major win was in the 1923 Cambridgeshire on Verdict.
 In 1925, he had a surprise success in the Gimcrack Stakes at York on Les.

 In 1926 and 1927 he was lead jockey for Sir Abe Bailey, before becoming attached to the Richard Dawson stable as retained jockey for the Aga Khan.
 The stable won the 1929 Derby with Trigo and although Beary had to ride the Aga Khan's Le Voleur in that race, he did ride Trigo to victory in both the English and Irish St Leger.
 He missed another Derby win in 1930, riding Rustom Pasha, instead of the stable's winner Blenheim.